True or false: As an employer, you can pay employees any amount you want. False. It’s 100% false. Why? Because of minimum wage laws.

 So, what is the national minimum wage?
 The current federal minimum wage is $7.25 per hour.
 However, the federal minimum wage could potentially increase in upcoming years.

 Each state can set its own minimum wage.
 If a state’s minimum wage is greater than the federal minimum, pay employees at least the state’s minimum wage.

 A number of states passed legislation to increase the state’s minimum wage to $15.00 by a specific year.
-For example, Connecticut’s Public Act No. 19-4 requires the state’s minimum wage to increase annually over a five-year period.
-Because Connecticut follows this minimum wage increase schedule, the state is on track to reach a minimum wage of $15.00 by 2023.
+For example, Connecticut’s Public Act No. 19-4 required the state’s minimum wage to increase annually over a five-year period.
+Because Connecticut has been following this minimum wage increase schedule, the state’s minimum wage reached $15.00 per hour in 2023.

 Use the map below to see which states follow the federal minimum wage rate and which set their own minimum.

 You might be wondering how much minimum wage is in your state.
 Check out our state-by-state minimum wage rate chart below to find out.
 Keep in mind that the states with $7.25 follow the federal minimum wage base.

 [State minimum wages as of July 1, 2023]

 |Georgia**||$7.25 ($5.15 for employers not covered by the Fair Labor Standards Act)|

 |Minnesota||$10.59 (employers with gross revenue > $500,000)|

 |Nevada||$10.25 (if the employee is offered qualifying health benefits)|